Magowant History, Family Crest & Coats of Arms

-Picts.
+Magowant was first used as a surname among the descendants of the ancient Scottish people known as the Picts.
 It was a name for a metalworker.
 The Gaelic form of the name is Mac Ghobhainn, which means son of the smith.
-CITATION[CLOSE]

 Early Origins of the Magowant family

 The surname Magowant was first found in Inverness-shire (Gaelic: Siorrachd Inbhir Nis) divided between the present day Scottish Council Areas of Highland and Western Isles, and consisting of a large northern mainland area and various island areas off the west coast, the shire was anciently both a Pictish and Norwegian stronghold, where the name is from the Gaelic 'Govha' meaning 'a blacksmith' and as such could have been a name that applied to people throughout Scotland.

 However, as in the case of clans like the Fletchers or Clarks, eventually the name became attributed to a specific area or region.
 As such, The Clan was also located in Nithsfield in the 12th century, and recorded as a Border Clan.
 To the west in Elgin and Galloway they were known as the MacGavins.
 Due to the Anglicization of the Gaelic name, spellings were often widely different.